 Much like you can use a search engine to find posts and articles on the web, YouTube is essentially a search engine for video training.
 I tend to use YouTube searches the same way I use a Google search – to find information about a specific issue or problem that I want to resolve.

-Overall, I don't find YouTube useful as a guide to getting started.
-It's possible, but chances are that you waste a lot of time looking from one video provider to another to get the full picture.
-Even then, you have to know what you want before you can search for it.
-That means you don't know what they didn't share, and it tends to be an incomplete method for learning.
+Overall, I don’t find YouTube useful as a guide to getting started.
+It’s possible, but you waste a lot of time looking from one video provider to another to get the full picture.
+Even then, you must know what you want before searching for it.
+That means you don’t know what they didn’t share, and it tends to be an incomplete method for learning.

 YouTube is great for finding something specific that you know you need to learn.

-So what's the best way to get started learning Lightroom or other photography topics?
+So what’s the best way to learn Lightroom or other photography topics?

 My preference is KelbyOne.
-I've been a member longer than I can remember.
-There are a plethora of courses for all sorts of photography topics, but the service has specific training for Lightroom (and Photoshop) that can guide you from beginner to intermediate and then on to advanced concepts.
+I’ve been a member longer than I can remember.
+There are many courses for all sorts of photography topics.
+Still, the service has specific training for Lightroom (and Photoshop) that can guide you from beginner to intermediate and then on to advanced concepts.

-There are other training providers on the market, and I've tried a few.
-To be honest, I find professional level training and video quality at KelbyOne that just makes it easy for me to learn.
-I can even download the videos onto my iPad and watch lessons while I'm traveling or on the go.
+There are other training providers on the market, and I’ve tried a few.
+To be honest, I find professional-level training and video quality at KelbyOne that just makes it easy for me to learn.
+I can even download the videos onto my iPad and watch lessons while traveling or on the go.